 Short works include Fight Til the Death (14/48: The World's Quickest Theatre Festival), Freedom (Austin One Minute Play Festival) and Dreamer's Cry (Austin One Minute Play Festival), Mi, Myself and Ay, Papi ,The Third Wheel, Pop-Buelo (Fornes Playwriting Workshop Presentation 2016) and Ice Cold Milk and an Oreo Cookie (UT Lab Theatre 2010).
 Jelisa was one of 14 playwrights nationwide chosen to participate in the inaugural Fornes Playwriting Workshop taught by Playwright Migdalia Cruz.
 She was also one of five playwrights nationally selected as a finalist for the inaugural Seattle Public Theatre Emerald New Play Prize.

 She is the founder of #Teatrolatinegro, a blog dedicated to Black, Brown and Afrolatin@ theatre.
 She has hosted workshops, shared her experiences with diaspora and love for writing through workshops at Texas State University and other spaces in the Texas area.
-She is a proud member of Scriptworks.
+She is a proud member of Scriptworks and the Dramatists Guild.

 Robinson is motivated by the desire to help the next generation of Black and Brown artists empower themselves.
 When she is not writing, she can be found traveling, gushing over Bluey Robinson and Laz Alonzo, jamming to Los Rakas, and spending time with her family.
 She is a firm believer in God and keeps him at the forefront in her life.